MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 > You will need to be on Windows 10 Build 20211 or higher to access this feature.
 You can join the [Windows Insiders Program](https://insider.windows.com/) to get the latest preview builds.
 > Administrator access is required to attach a disk to WSL 2.

-## Mounting a known formatted disk
+## Mounting an unpartitioned disk

-In this simplest case, if you have a disk that is just used for storage and doesn't have any partitions, you can mount it directly using the `wsl --mount` command.
+In this simplest case, if you have a disk that doesn't have any partitions, you can mount it directly using the `wsl --mount` command.
 First you need to identify the disk.

 ### Identify the disk